 Basingstoke is a fantastic central location, supported by fast trains from its modern station.
 Within 50 minutes you will arrive in central London Waterloo or just an hour to the coast of sunny Bournemouth.
-Local business hubs are even closer with the historic city of Winchester just 20 minutes, the ever-expanding business centre of Reading 24 minutes and the trendy coastal city of Southampton just 31 minutes away.
+Local business hubs are even closer with the historic city of Winchester just 20 minutes, the ever-expanding business center of Reading 24 minutes, and the trendy coastal city of Southampton just 31 minutes away.

 Only minutes away from the M3, Basingstoke is also a savvy choice for car users.

 Basingstoke is a renowned area for business, attracting multi-billion turnover companies making it a popular location, supporting tens of thousands of employees.
 Key business parks include:

 - Hound mill’s – Home to businesses including Fyffes Group Ltd, Game Retail Ltd and Sainsbury’s.